 The School Library is available to all classes.
 Adult helpers and Librarians ensure this environment is well cared for-attractive and engaging through the use of competitions and initiatives.

 Class libraries are well stocked and updated frequently.
 They offer a range of genres and authors.
 Staff assist pupils in selecting texts to broaden their reading.
 Staff use a range of strategies to signpost children to new material and texts they may not discover or select by themselves.
-Examples include recommended reads and top reads.
+Examples include adult and cross federation recommended reads and top reads.
 Pupils are involved in this process to give them ownership.

 Reading is on display in school and in classes.
 For example, pupils use interactive displays to engage with new authors, celebrate texts and find out more about a topic.